-Navigating the insurance maze can be as tricky as tying a bow with those slippery hair Barrettes.
-When it comes to older mobile home insurance, the path is particularly winding.
+Navigating the insurance maze can be as tricky as tying a bow with those slippery Hair Barrettes.
+When it comes to Older mobile home insurance, the path is particularly winding.
 Here at Mortgage Rater, we’re all about guiding you through that labyrinth, turning complex jargon into plain English, and helping ensure that your haven on wheels is suitably safeguarded.

 Navigating the Complexities of Older Mobile Home Insurance